infinity4471/infinity4471.github.io/Algoholics.md

 permalink: /Algoholics/
 ---

-On the 25th of May 2018 [Miltiadis Stouras](https://github.com/mstou) and me founded [Algoholics](https://github.com/algoholics-ntua).
+On the 25th of May 2018 [Miltiadis Stouras](https://github.com/mstou) and I founded [Algoholics](https://github.com/algoholics-ntua).
 Algoholics is a peer to peer colaborative group for spreading Computer Science knowledge and literature across the country.